 - Dipl.
 Ing., Chemical Engineering

 - MSc, Chemical Engineering

 Professor of Chemical Engineering, School of Engineering, Laurentian University

-* Process engineering aspects as they relate to modeling, based on first principles, and computer simulation of chemical and physical systems.
+* Process engineering aspects as they relate to process modeling, based on first principles, and computer simulation of chemical and physical systems.
 Various numerical and analytical methods are used to solve technologically important processes.
-Examples include materials processing units and thin film deposition systems.
+Examples include materials processing units and thin solid film deposition systems.

 - Postgraduate Fellowship, French Ministry of Higher Education, France

 - Research Fellowship, Alexander von Humboldt Foundation, Germany